ansibleguy/infra_haproxy/README.md

 * **Info:** You can easily restrict the HTTP methods allowed on a specific frontend or backend by setting `security.restrict_methods` to true and specifying `security.allow_only_methods`

-* **Tip:** If you are using [Graylog Server](https://graylog.org/products/source-available/) to gather and analyze your logs - make sure to split your HAProxy logs into fields using pipeline rules.
+* **Info:** If you are using [Graylog Server](https://graylog.org/products/source-available/) to gather and analyze your logs - make sure to split your HAProxy logs into fields using pipeline rules.
 Example: [HAProxy Community - Graylog Pipeline Rule](https://gist.github.com/superstes/a2f6c5d855857e1f10dcb51255fe08c6#haproxy-split)

 ### GeoIP